5 Days in Dubrovnik Itinerary [2025 Update]

 Grab a big bottle of water and head back to Pile Gate where is the entrance to the city walls.
 You will need the water to be hydrated during a relatively long, but easy walk.

 This 2 Km long walls will take you about two hours of slow paced walking.
-If you prefer guided tours with Game of Thrones story and historical background of the walls, it’s best to take an organized tour (it’s more convenient than just only the entrance ticket).
+If you prefer guided tours with Game of Thrones story and historical background of the walls, it’s best to take this organized tour (it’s more convenient than just only the entrance ticket).

 After this amazing walk on the Dubrovnik walls, it’s time to go back to Stradun or Placa street, where you can best feel the ‘pulse of the city’, the favorite promenade walk of all Dubrovnik citizens, young and old, as well as of all tourists coming from all over the world.